static0verdrive/nexus/README.md

 ## Interacting with Nexus
 ### Using the Rest API via curl
+Shout out to **dsawa** on [Sonatype's community forums](https://community.sonatype.com "sonatype | community") for helping me tweak the json files for this project.
 #### GET
 Get your existing repos with the following curl command.
 In this case they are written to a file "repos.json", but note this file is missing some settings needed to create a repo using the POST method below.